maciekish/ReceiptKit/README.md

 3. Browse to your TARGET -> Build Phases -> Compile Sources.
 Add the Compiler Flag -fno-objc-arc to JSONKit.m as JSONKit does not support ARC.

-4. Import "ReceiptKit.h" in in your SKPaymentTransactionObserver class.
+4. Import "ReceiptKit.h" in your SKPaymentTransactionObserver class.

 5. When you get the paymentQueue:updatedTransactions: callback from StoreKit, send the SKPaymentTransaction to ReceiptKit like this for synchronous operation (easiest but will slow down you app):